peferso/peferso.github.io/about-me/index.md

 Guided by that interest, I pursued a Master program in Physics and Mathematics in the University of Granada (Spain).
 Although my moving force was to learn more about complex systems (my BS thesis focused on a one-dimensional traffic simulation implementing variations on the Nagel-Schreckenberg model), I was soon seduced by theoretical Physics subjects, such as Quantum Field Theory and Advanced Quantum Mechanics.
-In 2014 I completed the Master's theoretical Phyisics specialization, with a thesis about the nucleon-nucleon interaction.
+In 2014 I completed the Master's theoretical Phyisics specialization, with a thesis about the nucleon-nucleon interaction (how protons and neutrons attract to each other).
 This work was the seed of a scientific publication later, which can be checked out [here](https://doi.org/10.1103/PhysRevC.96.014004).

 Right after finishing the master I moved to Valencia (Spain), joining the [Hadronic & Nuclear Theory Group](https://ific.uv.es/nucth/research.html) research group, in the [Institute of Corpuscular Physics](https://webific.ific.uv.es/web/).
 There, I started a PhD thesis about effective theories in particle physics with a predoctoral research contract.